Custodial symmetry violation in the Georgi-Machacek model: Numerical results

 \subsection{Custodial-violating mass splittings}

 Custodial symmetry violation also induces splittings between the masses of the otherwise-degenerate custodial fiveplet and triplet states.
-These splittings follow a universal pattern everywhere within the H5plane benchmark; we leave it to future work to determine whether this pattern holds in general scans of the entire GM model parameter space.
+These splittings follow a universal pattern everywhere within the H5plane benchmark and over the vast majority of the parameter space of our general scans.
 We again maximize the custodial-violating effects in what follows by taking the scale of the custodial-symmetric theory as high as possible, subject to the constraints from perturbative unitarity and the $\rho$ parameter.

-Among the custodial-triplet mass eigenstates, $\tilde H_3^0$ is heavier than $\tilde H_3^+$, and both of these masses are shifted up relative to the weak-scale custodial-symmetric input value of $m_3$.
-The splittings are small, as shown in Fig.~\ref{fig:H3MassSplittings}: the mass difference between $\tilde H_3^0$ and $\tilde H_3^+$ reaches at most 5.3~GeV (left panel of Fig.~\ref{fig:H3MassSplittings}).
+Among the custodial-triplet mass eigenstates, $\tilde H_3^0$ is almost always heavier than $\tilde H_3^+$, and both of these masses are shifted up relative to the weak-scale custodial-symmetric input value of $m_3$.
+The splittings are small, as shown in Fig.~\ref{fig:H3MassSplittings} for the H5plane benchmark: the mass difference between $\tilde H_3^0$ and $\tilde H_3^+$ reaches at most 5.3~GeV (left panel of Fig.~\ref{fig:H3MassSplittings}).
 The shift of the $\tilde H_3^0$ mass upward from the input value of $m_3$ is shown in the right panel of Fig.~\ref{fig:H3MassSplittings}, and is at most 9.1~GeV.
-The shift of $\tilde H_3^+$ from the input $m_3$ value is smaller, reaching at most 3.9~GeV.
+The shift of the $\tilde H_3^+$ mass from the input $m_3$ value is smaller, reaching at most 3.9~GeV in the benchmark.

+In Fig.~\ref{fig:GSH3MassSplittings} we compare the mass splittings among the custodial triplet states in the H5plane benchmark (black points) to the results of a general scan (red points).
+In the left panel we plot $m_{\tilde H_3^+} - m_{\tilde H_3^0}$ versus $m_5$, and in the right panel we plot $m_{\tilde H_3^+} - m_{\tilde H_3^0}$ versus $s_H$.
+The range of mass splittings obtained in the H5plane benchmark is generally typical of the results of the general scan, except that the general scan generates a small number of points with mass splittings up to four times as large as in the benchmark.
+There are also a very small number of points in the general scan with the opposite mass hierarchy, for which $\tilde H_3^+$ becomes heavier than $\tilde H_3^0$ by up to 0.25~GeV.